Overview and Learning Outcomes

 The minor in History of Art consists of no fewer than 20 credit hours, including: (1) five courses at the 2000 and 3000 levels, one of which must be at the 2000 level and two of which must be at the 3000 level or above.
 These five courses may also include a 4000 level seminar, depending on a student's individual focus.
 For admission into the minor, students must have earned a grade of B or higher in at least one History of Art course which will be applied to the minor, preferably at the 2000 level.
 Only courses in which students have earned a grade of B - or higher will be counted toward the minor.
 No more than two courses from the minor may be double-counted toward a student's major.

-For more information on this program and other opportunities, visit Cornell Abroad.
+For more information on this program and other opportunities, visit Cornell Global Learning.

 Majors in the history of art often go on to successful careers in related fields as conservators, art therapists, museum curators, and professors.
 They also may occupy positions in commercial galleries and auction houses.
 But in equally significant numbers, our majors apply the analytical thinking and interpretive skills they develop here to careers in law, medicine, and business.